WordPress is an open source content management system (CMS) that has been available since 2003.

 Blogger

-Another WordPress alternative for blogging is Blogger.
-Blogger is a free service that is quite similar to Medium (which we reviewed above).
-Blogger is currently the second most widely used blogging platform behind WordPress, and many WordPress users have made the switch to Blogger thanks to its writer-specific tools and features.
+Blogger is currently the second most widely used blogging platform behind WordPress and many WordPress users have made the switch to Blogger thanks to its writer specific tools and features.

 Key features